-The overall statistics for the different periods are summarised in Table 1.
-The use of the RICH-1 information was not possible for the 2002 data, since the functionality of the detector during the transversity run in that year, the first year of data taking for COMPASS, was not satisfactory.
+The final statistics for the different data taking periods are summarised in Table 1.
+The use of the RICH-1 information was not possible for the 2002 data, since the functionality of the detector during the transversity run in that year was not satisfactory.